nitrojacob/nitrojacob.github.io/courses/EmbeddedSystems.md

   * List and describe the various IO devices found on an embedded system (2 marks per device).
 * Mode of submission: Scanned copy of written answers.

+### Test 2
+* Due Date: 20/7/2020
+* Questions (All three must be answered by all.
+All have equal weightage - 10 marks each)
+  * Describe the structure of a Process Control Block (PCB); explain each field.
+  * Explain RMA and EDF scheduling in RTOS.
+  * Expalain signals, semaphores, message queues, and Remote Procedure Call.
+* Mode of submission: Scanned copy of written answers.

 ## Module wise text book for reference
 Embedded Systems Architecture Programming and Design - Raj Kamal; can serve as a to the point exam oriented book.
 However to get the concept right and for more detailed reading following can be used